kokspflanze/PServerCMS/docs/README.md

 - easy to change the web, admin and email layout
 - resend register mail (user can login and resend the confirmation mail, its also possible in the adminpanel)
 - You can change the language of the page, or just change some texts to your custom version, without touch the template
+- player-map (SRO Map with all online chars, exclude jobs and special accounts)

 ### Donate
 - PaymentWall